Nikathedoodler/Admin-Page-Assignment/scope.md

 -   Focus on functionality over perfect design
 -   Ensure all API endpoints work correctly
 -   Handle edge cases and error states
+-   **Interview Ready**: Code should be explainable and demonstrate React knowledge